Why, you ask?

 You want more?
-No, no I don’t mind, besides, you’re bound to find out eventually anyway.
+No, no I don’t mind, besides, you’re bound to find out anyway—’cause I’m going to type it now.
 One day my youngest said, that the remote didn’t belong to me.
-I know, can you believe it?
-And then he went on to say that he wanted it back or he’d call mom—yesterday.
+Can you believe it?
+Then he went on to say that he wanted it back or he’d call mom—famous as she may be.

-On the other hand—yes, I do have two—I felt possession was 99.9% of the law.
-That is until my wife told me to give the remote back, or I’d not have a leg (legal or otherwise) to stand on if it ever went to court (which it didn’t), because I suspect she meant that literally.
-Amazingly, I have since found that my wife is right 99.9% of the time.
-Imagine that?
+See, I always felt possession was 99.9% of the law.
+That is until my wife told me to give the remote back to him or I’d not have a leg (legal or otherwise) to stand on when she got home—I suspect she meant that literally.
+Amazingly, I’ve since found that my wife is right 99.9% of the time!

-Hey, bet you don’t want to know a really BIG SECRET.
+Psst, wanna know a secret?
 Okay, I’ll tell you anyway.

-However, please don’t try this at home as results may vary.
-And in any case, this measure should never be attempted, except as a last resort to restore peace and harmony in your home.
+Anyway, please be advised: don’t try this delete button thing at home as results may vary.
+In any case, this measure should never be attempted by a wife—the delete button is only husband approved.

 The preceding was a public service announcement.

 Well that’s my bio.
 Best work of fiction, balderdash, and poppycock I’ve ever written, and it reads like a bad novel don’t you think?
-Feel free not to answer that question.
+Please feel free not to answer that question.

-Nevertheless, you’re welcomed here “In My Cluttered Attic” cough, cough.
-I’m gratified you—or anyone for that matter—had the courage to venture in this far, as you must have really been bored to have endured reading all the above.
+Nevertheless, you are all welcomed here “In My Cluttered Attic” anytime.
+I’m gratified you—or anyone for that matter—had the courage to venture in this far.